WWE News: ‘Raw’ Viewership Ratings And Results, Including The Cringeworthy Opening

 — Nick, the Swiftie Wrestling Nerd (@FearlessRiOT) June 12, 2018

 The Riott Squad were shown in the back clipping off a bystander’s tie.
 Thus far, The Riott Squad have not done anything to support their name, and the next match did them no favors.
-Ruby Riott beat Bayley clean in the ring for the three-count, and afterwards, they used a marker to write the letter “R” on Bayley.
+Ruby Riott beat Bayley clean in the ring for the three-count, and afterward, they used a marker to write the letter “R” on Bayley.

 Both fans and pundits alike were confused that Ronda Rousey and Nia Jax didn’t have a physical altercation during their contract signing for their championship match at MITB.
 Last week, the WWE left viewers in confusion once again when the two were together in the ring and didn’t have a physical quarrel.
 So, this week, Jonathan Coachman hosted a confrontation between the two WWE superstars.